alerner1/nate-challenge/README.md

   * Run `npm start`
     If your browser doesn't open automatically, navigate to http://localhost:3000 in your browser

+### Testing instructions

+* Back end
+  * Navigate to the api directory
+  * Run `npm test`
+* Front end
+  * Navigate to the client directory
+  * Run `npm test`

 ### Why I Chose This Tech Stack

 This submission uses Node.js (with the Express framework) for the back end and React for the front end.

 Since it's a relatively small API without too much complex logic, Express seemed like a good fit.
 On the front end side of things, since there's a lot of rendering to be done, React seemed like a good choice.

 I also used Bootstrap to get some basic CSS in there quickly.

+Back end tests use a combination of mocha, chai, and supertest; front end tests use jest and the React testing library.

 ### Reasons for Chosen Unit Tests